reduanmasud/helper-firefox-extension/README.md

 > **Note**: Currently in development.
 Will be available on Firefox Add-ons store soon.

 1. Visit the [Firefox Add-ons Store](https://addons.mozilla.org/)
-2. Search for "ScriptForge Inspector"
+2. Search for "QA Tools"
 3. Click "Add to Firefox"
 4. Confirm installation when prompted
 5. The extension icon will appear in your toolbar